Coupon leverage

 Coupon leverage, or leverage factor, is the amount by which a reference rate is multiplied to determine the floating interest rate payable by an inverse floater.
 Some debt instruments leverage the particular effects of interest rate changes, most commonly in inverse floaters.

-As an example, an inverse floater with a multiple may pay interest at the rate, or coupon, of 22 percent minus the product of 2 times the 1-month London Interbank Offered Rate (LIBOR).
-The coupon leverage is 2, in this example, and the reference rate is the 1-month LIBOR.
+As an example, an inverse floater with a multiple may pay interest a rate, or coupon, of 22 percent minus the product of 2 times the 30-day SOFR (Secured Overnight Financing Rate).
+The coupon leverage is 2, in this example.
+The reference rate is the 30-day SOFR.